mroderick/PubSubJS/README.md

 [![Build Status](https://travis-ci.org/mroderick/PubSubJS.png)](https://travis-ci.org/mroderick/PubSubJS) [![NPM version](https://badge.fury.io/js/pubsub-js.png)](http://badge.fury.io/js/pubsub-js)

-PubSubJS is a dependency free [publish/subscribe](http://en.wikipedia.org/wiki/Publish/subscribe) library for [JavaScript](https://developer.mozilla.org/en/JavaScript).
+PubSubJS is a [topic-based](http://en.wikipedia.org/wiki/Publish–subscribe_pattern#Message_filtering) [publish/subscribe](http://en.wikipedia.org/wiki/Publish/subscribe) library written in JavaScript.

-PubSubJS has synchronisation decoupling, so messages are delivered asynchronously.
-This helps keep your program predictable as the originator of messages will not be blocked while consumers process messages.
+PubSubJS has synchronisation decoupling, so topics are published asynchronously.
+This helps keep your program predictable as the originator of topics will not be blocked while consumers process them.

-For the adventurous, PubSubJS also supports synchronous message publication.
-This can give a speedup in some environments (browsers, not all), but can also lead to some very difficult to reason about programs, when one message triggers publication of another message in the same execution chain.
+For the adventurous, PubSubJS also supports synchronous topic publication.
+This can give a speedup in some environments (browsers, not all), but can also lead to some very difficult to reason about programs, where one topic triggers publication of another topic in the same execution chain.

 For benchmarks, see [A Comparison of JS Publish/Subscribe Approaches](http://jsperf.com/pubsubjs-vs-jquery-custom-events/51)

+#### Single process

+PubSubJS is designed to be used within a **single process**, and is not a good candidate for multi-process applications (like [Node.js – Cluster](http://nodejs.org/api/cluster.html) with many sub-processes).
+If your Node.js app is a single process app, you're good.
+If it is (or is going to be) a multi-process app, you're probably better off using [redis Pub/Sub](http://redis.io/topics/pubsub) or similar

 ## Key features